This Is What It’s Really Like to Have Generalized Anxiety Disorder

 Anxiety-like symptoms can also be caused by many medications, including blood pressure pills, hormones, steroids, and antidepressants, as well as over-the-counter treatments that contain caffeine, like some cough syrups and decongestants.
 Here are some signs you’re taking too many prescriptions.

 GAD sufferers will often see a medical doctor first about their physical symptoms; in some cases, unfortunately, professionals may brush off their physical and psychological concerns.
 “Many people think that worry isn’t a legitimate mental health complaint because everybody frets,” Robichaud says.
 She’s seen patients who endured symptoms for 15 years before seeking help.
 Luckily, Jill’s doctor recognized the signs of a mental health issue and referred her to the appropriate professionals.

 Medication vs. therapy

 Today, after three years of ongoing work with her counselor, Jill is living a full life with her wife and baby son.
 In addition to her talk therapy, she works on acceptance and commitment therapy (ACT), a mindfulness-based program, to manage her anxiety.
 Jill still has attacks but far less often and it has allowed her to go off medication.

 However, if her anxiety starts to overwhelm her or she feels herself sinking back into a depression, she and her doctor work together on a course of medication to help her through—and she is carefully monitored.
 There is no one-size-fits-all approach for dealing with a generalized anxiety disorder.
 Some people may require a combination of strategies, including medication, to manage their symptoms.

 Medications to help treat anxiety can come with serious side effects, such as sedation, cognitive impairment (over long-term use) and sometimes even the development of tolerance, which can lead to addiction.
-Wetherell recommends a non-pharmaceutical approach using relaxation and meditation.
+Wetherell recommends using relaxation and meditation as part of your strategy.
 “Our research team is currently using mindfulness-based stress reduction [MBSR], which has no side effects,” she says.

 MBSR techniques include paying attention to breathing and doing mental scans of your body to increase awareness of physical sensations.
 “We found that MBSR reduces cortisol, a stress hormone that damages the brain’s hippocampus and frontal lobe, so it may have beneficial effects on memory and thinking, as well as on anxiety.”